Telefonica/cross-confluence-tools/components/confluence-sync/README.md

 # confluence-sync

-Creates/updates/deletes Confluence pages based on a list of page elements that may be nested.
+Creates/updates/deletes Confluence pages based on a list of objects containing the page contents.
 Supports nested pages and attachments upload.

 Also supports updating specific pages directly by providing their id.

 Read [Features](#features) for more information about the two sync modes available, "tree" and "flat".